nievadev/angular/aio/content/start/start-routing.md

     <code-example header="src/app/app.module.ts" path="getting-started/src/app/app.module.ts" region="product-details-route">
     </code-example>

     A route associates one or more URL paths with a component.
+Note that `<router-outlet>` directive placed in `app.component.html` now will be filled dynamically with the according component's HTML based in the URL path we are in.
+For example, if we are in `/`, `<router-outlet>` directive will be filled with `ProductListComponent`'s HTML and so on.

 1. The directive configures the component template to define how the user navigates to the route or URL.
 When the user clicks a product name, the app  displays the details for that product.